thestudiojq/thermostat-controller/README.md

 # Thermostat Controller

-Thermostat Controller is an iPhone app that lets you view data from and control your Venstar thermostat locally.
+Thermostat Controller is an iPhone app that lets you view data from and control your **Venstar** thermostat locally.

 It's available in the App Store here:

-This repo is for the GitHub Pages site for the app and will also be used for support/issues for the app.
+This repo is used for the GitHub Pages site for the app and will also be used for support/issues for the app.